Entry and exit

-Protests, strikes and demonstrations occur in cities across Greece and can become violent, including, in Athens, areas around Syntagma Square, Omonia Square and Exarchia.
+Protests, strikes and demonstrations occur in cities and can become violent.
+Protests mainly happen in Athens, in areas around Syntagma Square, Omonia Square and Exarchia.
 Take particular care in Exarchia at night as riots by anarchist groups may occur.

-Air, sea and rail transport services, including taxis, are sometimes disrupted by industrial action.
-Strikes can occur with little warning.
+Air, sea, rail and road transport, including taxis, are sometimes disrupted by Strikes.
+They can occur with little warning.

 - Monitor the news and other sources for information on planned and possible unrest or strikes.